Landscape architecture is, far too often, the forgotten profession of the construction industry.

 In recognition of this vital discipline, Architizer’s A+Awards — the world’s largest awards program for architects and products — includes categories dedicated to the innovative works of landscape architecture firms, including prizes for public parks, private gardens and the coveted Plus award for Architecture +Landscape.

-While you may have heard of one of last year’s most celebrated A+Award winners — James Corner Field Operations, most well known for its work on the iconic High Line in New York — there are many other important landscape architecture firms that, despite their profound impact on the urban environment, get less coverage.
+To this day, there are many important landscape architecture firms that, despite their profound impact on the urban environment, get less coverage than other architects.
 To put this right, we’ve put together a collection of some of the best landscape designers on the planet.
 Explore these key firms and their projects, and if your favorite is left out, make sure to let us know in the comments.

 Plaza Euskadi, Barcelona;image via Balmori Associates